overandor/gptme-agent-template/ARCHITECTURE.md

 ## Task System

-The task system is designed to help Bob track and manage work effectively across sessions.
+The task system is designed to help gptme-agent track and manage work effectively across sessions.

 ### Components